General local elections scrutineers

 - Add their initials during the sealing of a ballot box

-Ballot counting is generally conducted at the voting place where the ballot boxes are located unless the local Chief Election Officer has directed that the counting is to take place at another location.
+Ballot counting is generally conducted at the voting place where the ballot boxes are located unless the Chief Election Officer has directed that the counting is to take place at another location.

 Scrutineers must be in the voting place before the end of voting to observe the count.
 One representative (scrutineer or official agent) for each candidate may be present to observe the count, unless another person is permitted to observe by the Presiding Election Official.